Mindfulness-Based Cognitive Therapy

 * In Mindfulness-based Cognitive Therapy this is called the “Breathing Space”.
 The “Pause Exercise” is used in Mindfulness-based Stress Reduction and is a variant of the Breathing Space exercise.

-There are four major areas that will be covered during the class. loving-kindness (self compassion and compassion), mindfulness, cognitive therapy, acceptance and commitment therapy.
+There are three major areas that will be covered during the class: mindfulness, cognitive therapy, acceptance and commitment therapy.

 Mindfulness is the awareness of what is happening now without judgment, commentary or decision.
 This is the power of being present to the present moment with acceptance.
 This cultivates beginners mind which opens possibility.
 Fixed beliefs on the other hand tend to close down options and create passivity and hopelessness.
 We will work to gradually cultivate mindfulness in its different arenas, awareness of the body, thought, emotion, and behavior.
 After we have cultivated some basic mindfulness we will spend time working with how to use mindfulness with difficult mind states which tend to lead to downward spirals in mood.
 Mindfulness is a very healthy and skillful mind state because its tendency is to bring balance, openness and ease to the mind and body.